 - Successfully representing a task force of pesticide registrants in a data compensation dispute with another company and counseled several companies about data compensation obligations.
 (Our team has handled dozens of these disputes.)

-- Currently serving as primary outside regulatory counsel to numerous pesticide and consumer products companies.
+- Serving as primary outside regulatory counsel to numerous pesticide and consumer products companies.

-- Currently representing a consortium of manufacturers and distributors in negotiations with EPA on the re-registration of soil fumigants.
+- Representing a consortium of manufacturers and distributors in negotiations with EPA on the re-registration of soil fumigants.

-- Developing for a major agribusiness company a comprehensive analysis of statutory, regulatory, and common law requirements and principles applicable to the development, sale, and distribution of genetically engineered food crops in the United States.
+- For a major agribusiness company, developing a comprehensive analysis of statutory, regulatory, and common law requirements and principles applicable to the development, sale, and distribution of genetically engineered food crops in the United States.

 - Counseling numerous companies on the complex regulatory scheme applicable to genetically engineered crops, insects, and animals in the United States.